i-amdroid/yashare_counters/README.md

 INTRODUCTION
 ------------
-This module displays beautiful share buttons with counters.
+This module displays Yandex.Share buttons with counters.

 INSTALLATION
 ------------